 As you work to determine your unique path forward, Small Business BC has gathered the latest resources to help small businesses to get through this challenging time.

 Business & Facilities Closures

-Many Squamish businesses, including activities, attractions, transportation, retail stores and restaurants, have altered or currently suspended their operations.
+Many Squamish businesses, including activities, attractions, transportation, retail stores, and restaurants, have altered or temporarily suspended their operations.
 Please find a list of changes here, which will be updated frequently.

 In addition to business closures, the District of Squamish has closed several facilities as of March 16, for further information please visit the District of Squamish website.